citiesense/docs/pages/02-Areas.md

  __Step 3__
  Click the blue __"Done"__ button to either __"Edit"__ your shape and change the Area boundary, or click __"Save"__ to add the Area to your account.
-You will also recieve an email confirming that you are subscribed to recieve alerts about building permits for the Area you saved.
+You will also receive an email confirming that you are subscribed to receive alerts about building permits for the Area you saved.

 Your new Area will help keep you in-the-know about this part of the city.
 You're now able to: